Baphomet480/messages-app-mcp/README.md

 - Fetch recent messages by chat, participant, or focused context windows with normalized timestamps/metadata.
 - Send messages and attachments while receiving structured JSON responses that include delivery summaries and recent history.
 - Full-text search with optional scoping and attachment hints.
+- Rotating structured logs (repo-local by default) that capture search queries, send outcomes, and errors.
 - Diagnostics via `doctor` and version metadata via the `about` tool.

 ## Requirements